-- The main conclusion that we can infer from the development of the MOVIDA project is that implementing available and new-coming damage models in real practice is the most appropriate way towards the standardisation of damage 105 assessment tools.
+The main conclusion that we can infer from the development of the MOVIDA project is that implementing available and new-coming damage models in real practice is the most appropriate way towards the standardisation of damage assessment tools.
 Indeed, differently from other disciplines, flood damage models cannot be validated by laboratory tests.
 Their quality, validity and transferability must be evaluated on the field, and strongly depend on the objective for which the model is implemented, as performing damage assessment for long-term planning purposes may have different requirements than for insurance, or emergency management related reasons.
-In fact, a model can be very useful for one objective and not for others.
-To clarify whether a damage model is useful, scientists, practitioners and stakeholders must 110 confront each other, overcoming shared practices.
+In fact, a model can be very useful for one https://doi.org/10.5194/nhess-2021-217 Preprint.
+Discussion started: 26 August 2021 © Author(s) 2021.
+CC BY 4.0 License.

+objective and not for others.
+To clarify whether or not a damage model is useful, scientists, practitioners and stakeholders must confront each other, overcoming shared practices.
 The MOVIDA project represented a good opportunity in this direction.
 We wish that such a collaborative way of working will be adopted not only in other districts or river basins, but at the European community level.
-Indeed, in light of the harmonisation required by the European Commission as regards the implementation of the Floods Directive among member states, a comparison between scientists, practitioners and stakeholders at the European level would be suitable, in order to converge on objectives and methods and, in turn, on 115 homogenous requirements of input data at the European level (on which improved datasets can be designed), in a topdown approach; Table 1 shows instead a very fragmented reality as regards flood damage assessment and mapping at the European scale, where the level of analysis achievable for the different exposed assets strongly depends on the availability of national/local tools and required input data.
+Indeed, in light of the harmonisation required by the European Commission as regards the implementation of the Floods Directive among member states, a comparison between scientists, practitioners and stakeholders at the European level would be suitable, in order to converge on objectives and methods and, in turn, on homogenous requirements of input data at the European level (on which improved datasets can be designed), in a top-down approach.
 As occurred during the MOVIDA project, the new research challenges and directions will consequently emerge.
-We claim that such an approach would be beneficial not only for damage assessment 120 related problems but also for challenges linked to other aspects of flood risk management (like climate change), or to the management of other risks.
-Our wish is the creation of real opportunities to work in this direction, as the definition of a European platform, a COST action or, more ambitiously, an inclusive, big (research) project supported by the European Commission. - 125 Acknowledgment.
+We claim that such an approach would be beneficial not only for damage assessment related problems but also for challenges linked to other aspects of flood risk management (like climate change), or to the management of other risks.
+Our wish is the creation of real opportunities to work in this direction, as the definition of a European platform, a COST action or, more ambitiously, an inclusive, big (research) project supported by the European Commission.

+Acknowledgment.
 Authors acknowledge with gratitude all researchers involved in the MOVIDA project: C. Armaroli, M. Arosio, R. Giusti, M.L.V.
-Martina and B. Monteleone from IUSS-Pavia (Italy); C. Arrighi and F. Castelli from University of Florence (Italy); E. Borgogno-Mondino and F. Ghilardi from University of Turin (Italy); F. Carisi, A. Domeneghetti, and N. Petruccelli from University of Bologna (Italy);, P. Ciavola, S. De Biaggi and E. Duo from University of Ferrara (Italy); G. Farina and M. Pilotti from University of Brescia (Italy); A. Gallazzi from Politecnico di - 130 Milano (Italy); F. Luino and L. Turconi from CNR-IRPI (Italy); A.R.
+Martina and B. Monteleone from IUSS-Pavia (Italy); C. Arrighi and F. Castelli from University of Florence (Italy); E. Borgogno-Mondino and F. Ghilardi from University of Turin (Italy); F. Carisi, A. Domeneghetti, and N. Petruccelli from University of Bologna (Italy); P. Ciavola and E. Duo from University of Ferrara

+95 (Italy); G. Farina and M. Pilotti from University of Brescia (Italy); A. Gallazzi from Politecnico di Milano (Italy); F. Luino and L. Turconi from CNR-IRPI (Italy); A.R.
 Scorzini from University of L'Aquila (Italy); M. Hammouti, S. Sterlacchini and M. Zazzeri from CNR-IGAG (Italy).